Module 5: Creating positive learning environments

 Can you remember your very first day in a new workplace?
 How you felt?
 How people reacted to you and how that forged the way that relationship grew?

 For students, entering the clinical environment may be a daunting experience.
 Fear of the unknown and lack of familiarity with the culture of the workplace may lead to a student feeling anxious and doubting their own capacity to learn.
 Clinical supervisors / preceptors provide assistance at this time to enable students to learn and achieve while undertaking their clinical placement.
 There are many different personalities in any workplace but the only personality you can change is your own.
-The clinical supervisor / preceptor relationship with learners is key to the successful functioning and socialisation of the learner into the practice environment (Paterniti T 2006).
+The clinical supervisor / preceptor relationship needs to be supported by clear objectives, expectations and guidelines can help design and deliver a preceptorship program which is likely to bring about more consistency, standardized training and positive outcomes for both preceptor and student (Valizadeh, Borimnejad, Rahmani, Gholizadeh, & Shahbazi, 2016).